passiv/snaptrade-sdks/sdks/java/docs/ConnectionsApi.md

 Refresh holdings for a connection

-Trigger a holdings update for all accounts under this authorization.
-Updates will be queued asynchronously.
-ACCOUNT_HOLDINGS_UPDATED webhook will be sent once the sync completes.
-Please contact support for access as this endpoint is not enabled by default
+Trigger a holdings update for all accounts under this connection.
+Updates will be queued asynchronously. [&#x60;ACCOUNT_HOLDINGS_UPDATED&#x60; webhook](https://docs.snaptrade.com/docs/webhooks#webhooks-account_holdings_updated) will be sent once the sync completes for each account under the connection.  *Please contact support for access as this endpoint is not enabled by default.*

 ### Example
 ```java